 Stage 1 — Initial Boxes

-Within your box, you play a three-round mini round-robin.
+By default, each box has 4 players and plays a three-round mini round-robin.
 With four players (A, B, C, D), the pairings work out so that you partner with every other player exactly once:

 - Round 1: A + B vs C + D